Nuclear Power: Exclusive, Risky Bet for Leaders

 -Which violated boundary condition is the worst?
 Again, I would suggest the 7:th.
 Based on the ‘inevitability’ of the above impacts and costs of linear processing, it has been possible to foresee the disasters we saw – Hiroshima and Nagasaki, through Harrisburg and Chernobyl, myriad of “almost disasters” all over the world of nuclear power plants, to Fukushima only to mention the most well-known and costly.
 But it has not been possible to implement economic models where this industry has been anywhere near being able to be paying its own full costs.
 On the contrary, the economic system around nuclear power has been designed as a sharing of profits amongst owners, and a sharing of costs amongst grassroots and future generations of all life who have no say.
 We demand of thousands of years of future generations of all species, including ourselves, to pay their dues for our exceptionally short nuclear party in the history of mankind, meaninglessness to them, but without letting them have a say.
 It’s about eternal worries, long after the doomsday of the last nuclear plant, concerning…

-1. Proponents of nuclear power are typically comparing todays sun- and wind-power with futuristic (and impossible) dreams of nuclear energy.
-(As if developments of new sustainable energy systems, with a mix of such counting also energy storages attached to intelligent grids, would stand still.
-Again, the cost curves have already crossed, since decades in fact.)
+- Proponents of nuclear power are typically comparing todays sun- and wind-power with futuristic (and impossible) dreams of nuclear energy.
+(As if developments of new sustainable energy systems, with a mix of such on intelligent grids, including also energy storages attached to the intelligent grids, would stand still; again, the cost curves have already crossed, since decades in fact.)

-2. Reliability of nuclear energy supply is claimed to be safer and “possible to foresee”.
-(Taking the whole fuel cycle into account it is already proven to be the opposite way around – winds, sun, waves, geothermal, hydro, sea-currents – are, unlike nuclear power, not in the habit of taking vacations for months and even years because of technological “mishaps” including geo-political tensions and war).
+- Reliability of nuclear energy supply is claimed to be safer and “possible to foresee”.
+(Taking the whole fuel cycle into account it is already proven to be the opposite way around – winds, sun, waves, geothermal, hydro, sea-currents – are, unlike nuclear power, not in the habit of taking vacations for months and even years because of technological “mishaps” including geo-political tensions and wars).

 In a coming reflection I will discuss also fusion power as another impossible dream for the future, so there are no hopes there either.